Harthhaj/bcritw/README.md

 # BCRITW

-Best Cooking Recommender in The World.
+Best Cooking Recommender In The World.

 Just a `Prolog` project for the college.

 ## Introduction

-In this CLI-Based program, you are supposed to tell it what are the ingredients you have (by answering yes/no questions), and it'll recommend you some meals to cook with these ingredients, and also it will tell you how to prepare that meal.
+In this CLI-Based program, you are supposed to tell it what are the ingredients you have (by answering yes/no questions), and it'll recommend you some meals to cook with these ingredients.

+Good look!

 ## Requirements